-We filmed with Brian in his smoker and tasted his award winning and very famous 'Sleeping Warrior' sausage, named after a range of mountains Brian can see from his office.
-Meanwhile Janet rounded up her sheep with the aid of 2 fabulous sheepdogs and a very useful quad bike.
+We filmed Brian in his smoker and tasted his award-winning and very famous ‘Sleeping Warrior’ sausage, named after a range of mountains Brian can see from his office.
+Meanwhile, Janet rounded up her sheep with the aid of 2 fabulous sheepdogs and a handy quad bike.

-I was here not only to film but also to attend and also cook at the world famous Eat Bute food festival.
+I was here not only to film but also to attend and also cook at the world-famous Eat Bute food festival.
 A celebration of all the island produces from chilli relishes to local vegetables and edible seaweed products.
-I even bumped into fellow chef Jeremy Lee who was cooking for the Marquis Of Bute on the Friday evening.
+I even bumped into fellow chef Jeremy Lee who was cooking for the Marquis Of Bute on a Friday evening.

-So off to the Eat Bute Fair and to the Mount Stewart House where I took a little of Brian's sausage and sautéed with a little chilli, ginger and red onions and garlic.
+So off to the Eat Bute Fair and to the Mount Stewart House, where I took a little of Brian’s sausage and sautéed with a little chilli, ginger, red onions, and garlic.
 Added sliced sausages, cooked langoustine and blanched Spirol Wrack and cooked for a couple of minutes.
 Then finished with soy sauce and fresh coriander.
 I did cook a separate dish but added the sea noodles (grass) instead of the Spirol Wrack.
 The assembled group of people seemed to enjoy it very much, and I have to say it was pretty good and a dish I will cook again, perhaps for the family.

 Back to the seaweed bath.
-Well, against my better judgement I was press ganged into trying out the bath by the director Janice.
-As you can see it was an experience, something that I will remember for many a year.
-In fact, I did feel really good after, whether it was because it was different or just weird, but can recommend it.
-Ian sells packs of air dried seaweed by mail order, dried at his beach side camp seaweed.
+Well, against my better judgement, I was press-ganged into trying out the bath by the director Janice.
+As you can see, it was an experience, something that I will remember for many a year.
+In fact, I did feel really good after, whether it was because it was different or just weird, but I can recommend it.
+Ian sells packs of air-dried seaweed by mail order, dried at his beachside camp seaweed.

 Eating out in Rothesay is rather limited.
-There is of course the run of the mill Chinese and Indian fare.
-But we did find two restaurants that were pretty good.
+There is, of course, the run of the mill Chinese and Indian fare.
+But we did find two pretty good restaurants.
 The Waterfront Bistro, simple local ingredients cooked well and the Brechins Bistro, again simple well-cooked food by a husband and wife team, both nice and friendly.

-After another good nights sleep and another gut busting breakfast we headed off, on the ferry to Greenock then back to Glasgow and home.
-Another interesting trip, and the food and island is very interesting, the people really friendly.
-I will definitely be back, if its only for the breakfast at the Ivybank....
+After another good nights sleep and another gut-busting breakfast, we headed off on the ferry to Greenock, then back to Glasgow and home.
+Another interesting trip and the food and island is very interesting, the people really friendly.
+I will definitely be back if it’s only for breakfast at the Ivybank…